206 292 0401Discovery Extension:

-Dr. John West is a Senior Fellow at the Seattle-based Discovery Institute, where he is Associate Director of Discovery's Center for Science & Culture and Vice President for Public Policy and Legal Affairs.
-His current research examines the impact of Darwinian science on public policy and culture during the past century.
+Dr. John West is a Vice President and Senior Fellow at the Seattle-based Discovery Institute, where he also serves as Associate Director of the Institute's Center for Science & Culture.
+His current research examines the impact of science and “scientism” on public policy and culture.
 His other areas of expertise include constitutional law, American government and institutions, and religion and politics.

-Dr. West was previously an Associate Professor of Political Science at Seattle Pacific University where he chaired the Political Science department, and he has taught political science and history courses at California State University, San Bernardino and Azusa Pacific University.
+Dr. West was previously an Associate Professor of Political Science at Seattle Pacific University where he chaired the Department of Political Science and Geography, and he has taught political science and history courses at California State University, San Bernardino and Azusa Pacific University.
 From 1986-1989, Dr. West served as Managing Editor of Public Research, Syndicated, which distributed essays on public affairs to more than 700 daily and weekly newspapers.

-Dr. West has written or edited numerous books, most recently The Magician's Twin: C.S.
+Dr. West has written or edited twelve books, most recently The Magician's Twin: C.S.
 Lewis on Science, Scientism, and Society

 , and Celebrating Middle Earth: The Lord of the Rings as a Defense of Western Civilization

 Dr. West holds a Ph.D in Government from Claremont Graduate University and a B.A. in Communications from the University of Washington.
 He is a recipient of several academic fellowships, including a Haynes Foundation Dissertation Grant, an Earhart Foundation Fellowship, a Richard Weaver Fellowship, and a Chevron Journalism/Economics Scholarship.
-Dr. West is a member of the American Political Science Association, Pi Sigma Alpha (the national political science honor society), and Phi Beta Kappa.
+Dr. West is a member of Pi Sigma Alpha (the national political science honor society) and Phi Beta Kappa.